 (You can skip the patching process on gouges etc if you are going for a really distressed look as they would only add to the distressed look and feel.)

 Tape where Needed

 I generally do not paint the sides or the insides of the drawers on any of my furniture pieces.
 For one, it’s more work and why make it harder?
-And usually the drawers are in great condition.
-(I almost always line them though, more on that at the end.)
+And usually, the drawers are in great condition.
+(I almost always line the insides though, more on that at the end.)

 Do I need to Prime?

 The general answer is no.

 However, if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
 This will happen no matter which type of paint you use.
 Test it in a small, inconspicuous area first.
 Here I started on the side, at the bottom of this dresser and as you can see, I got bleed-through:

 That will bleed through every layer.
 Don’t panic!
 There is an easy fix.